netdata/netdata/health/notifications/syslog/README.md

 Edit `health_alarm_notify.conf`, changes to this file do not require restarting Netdata:

 1. Set `SYSLOG_FACILITY` to the facility used for logging, by default this value is set to `local6`.
-2. Set `DEFAULT_RECIPIENT_SYSLOG` to the recipient you want the alert to be sent.
+2. Set `DEFAULT_RECIPIENT_SYSLOG` to the recipient you want the alert notifications to be sent to.
     Targets are defined as follows:

     ```conf